Isaiah J. Thompson wins the 2023 American Pianist Awards

 ABOUT JAZZ AT ONE

-As part of Trinity Church Wall Street’s commitment to jazz, a uniquely American art form and uniting voice for our collective story and experience, Trinity presents Jazz at One in collaboration with JAZZ HOUSE KiDS.
-Jazz at One is a part of Trinity’s renowned Concerts at One series and is curated by our very own Ted Chubb.
-Through access, learning, career development, and community building, JAZZ HOUSE KiDS cultivates tomorrow’s global citizens so they may build vibrant communities.
+As part of TRINITY CHURCH’s commitment to jazz, a uniquely American art form and uniting voice for our collective story and experience, Trinity presents Jazz at One in collaboration with JAZZ HOUSE KiDS.
+JAZZ AT ONE is a part of Trinity’s renowned Concerts at One series and is curated by our very own TED CHUBB.
+Through access, learning, career development, and community building, JAZZ HOUSE KIDS cultivates tomorrow’s global citizens so they may build vibrant communities.

 JAZZ AT ONE: CAELAN CARDELLO